EU regulator ‘convinced’ AstraZeneca benefit outweighs risk

 Experts have noted that such concerns are inevitable in mass vaccination campaigns — with so many people getting shots, some are bound to get sick even if the vaccine is not to blame.
 That would mean “we’d have to incessantly interrupt campaigns during the coming months,” Vandenbroucke said.

-And the decisions seemed to be having a snowball effect.
-“There’s a cross-border contagion effect,” Garcia said.

-“Anything triggers the principle of caution,” García told Spanish broadcaster TVE.
-“Once it begins it’s like a domino, it becomes very difficult for a country to keep delivering the vaccine,” if others stop, even if only out of precaution.

-With the torrent of decisions casting doubt on the AstraZeneca vaccine despite assurances of experts, public opinion was tested once again to believe science over suspicion.
+Still, the torrent of decisions casting doubt on the AstraZeneca vaccine despite assurances of experts is testing public opinion.

-Serbia’s Prime Minister Ana Brnabic says the Balkan country won’t stop the use of Astra-Zeneca vaccines and insisted that “unfortunately, some people are having second thoughts because of a negative campaign.”

-So often in disarray during the vaccine drive, the 27-nation EU was once again out of lockstep, with the member states each taking their own decision, as the executive Commission called on all to heed EMA advice.
-When asked if EU Commission President Ursula von der Leyen would take the AstraZeneca vaccine, her spokesman Eric Mamer said “of course.”
+But Bogdan Grecu, 26, who works in Romania’s petroleum sector, was unfazed when he got his shot Tuesday.

+“I’m pretty sure it’s worth the risk,” he said.
+“I don’t think it’s possible for the vaccine to create a worse reaction than the virus.”

-Jordans reported from Berlin.
+Frank Jordans reported from Berlin.
 AP reporters around the world contributed to this report.